 The cruise terminal is 60 miles from Anchorage, you can take a bus or train from and to the terminal.
 Either way you pass the Anton Anderson Memorial Tunnel: shared by rail and vehicle traffic, when one is inside the other is not; they switch every half hour.

 In the port of Anchorage itself: Shuttles, cabs and charter vehicles will connect passengers to downtown Anchorage.
-Shore excursions also depart by train and motor coach for activities across Southcentral Alaska.
+Shore excursions also depart by train and motor coach for activities across Southcentral USA.

 Map of Whittier

 Cruise calendar for this port.